Bill Haselman

-William Joseph Haselman (born May 25, 1966) is an American professional baseball coach and former player.
-He played as a catcher in Major League Baseball (MLB) for 13 seasons between 1990 and 2003.
-A first-round selection in the 1987 MLB draft, he played for the Texas Rangers, Seattle Mariners, Boston Red Sox and Detroit Tigers.
-He later was the bullpen coach and first base coach for the Red Sox, and currently is the third base and catching coach for the Los Angeles Angels.
-He has also served as a manager in the minor leagues.
+William Joseph Haselman (born May 25, 1966) is an American professional baseball coach and former player who currently serves as the catching coach for the Cincinnati Reds of Major League Baseball (MLB).
+He played as a catcher in MLB for 13 seasons between 1990 and 2003.
+A first-round selection in the 1987 MLB draft, he played for the Texas Rangers, Seattle Mariners, Boston Red Sox, and Detroit Tigers.

+He previously was the bullpen coach and first base coach for the Red Sox and the third base coach for the Los Angeles Angels.
+He has also served as a manager in Minor League Baseball.

 Early life

 Haselman was born in Long Branch, New Jersey, and graduated from Saratoga High School in Saratoga, California.
 At Saratoga, he played high school football in addition to baseball.
 He committed to play college football at the University of Nevada, Reno, but backed out in order to attend the University of California, Los Angeles (UCLA).
 There, he played for the UCLA Bruins baseball team as an understudy to Todd Zeile.
-He also played for the UCLA Bruins football team as a substitute quarterback behind starting quarterback Troy Aikman.
+He also played briefly for the UCLA Bruins football team—while some sources state he was a backup for starting quarterback Troy Aikman, Haselman has stated this is incorrect, as during his half-season with the team, the starting quarterback was David Norrie.